 Follow this recipe for Cottage Cheese Pancakes that are springy, light, fluffy and gluten free

-The quick cooking time and flexibility of this Oatmeal Cottage Cheese Pancake recipe makes it suitable for breakfast, lunch, snack or dinner during any day of the week.
+The quick cooking time and flexibility of this Oatmeal Cottage Cheese Pancake recipe makes it suitable for breakfast, lunch, snack or dinner.
+It's perfect for the weekday or the weekend.

 Pairing these cottage cheese pancakes with maple syrup and strawberries (and whipped cream!) will make for a delicious indulgent weekend brunch.

-This is a true family friendly cottage cheese pancake recipe – healthy, delicious, easy to make, and versatile.
+This is a true family friendly pancake recipe

 For parents with babies or toddlers, the firmness of these Oatmeal Cottage Cheese Pancakes make them ideal finger foods.

-There is also no sugar added in this pancake recipe, and it’s made with protein rich ingredients.
+There is also no sugar added in this pancake recipe.
+Moreover, it's made with protein rich ingredients.
 So you can be sure your baby or toddler is getting a healthy breakfast.

 Quick tips for making oatmeal cottage cheese pancakes